antonfirsov/docs/2020/10-Oct/Use .NET for game development/use-donet-for-game-development.md

 ---
 post_title: ' Use .NET for game development'
-username: abhamedmicrosoft-com
+username: abhamed@microsoft.com
-categories: .NET, C#, Dot.Net
+categories: .NET Core, C#, Game Development, Azure
-tags: Azure, CryEngine, Games, MonoGame, PlayFab, Stride, Unity, WaveEngine
+tags: Azure, CryEngine, Games, MonoGame, PlayFab, Stride, Unity, WaveEngine, Visual Studio
 featured_image: controller.jpg
-summary: Announcement the launch of the new .NET Game Development section of our website.
+summary: Did you want to develop games using .NET?
+Learn what .NET game engines, tools, and services are available for you when developing games.
 ---

 We've launched a new [Game Development with .NET](https://dotnet.microsoft.com/apps/games?WT.mc_id=gamedev-blog-abhamed) section on our site.
 It's designed for current .NET developers to explore all the choices available to them when developing games.
 It's also designed for new developers trying to learn how to use .NET by making games.
 We've also launched a new [game development Learn portal for .NET](https://dotnet.microsoft.com/learn/games?WT.mc_id=gamedev-blog-abhamed) filled with tutorials, videos, and documentation provided by Microsoft and others in the .NET game development community.
 Finally, we launched a step-by-step [Unity get-started tutorial](https://dotnet.microsoft.com/learn/games/unity-tutorial/intro?WT.mc_id=gamedev-blog-abhamed) that will get you started with Unity and writing C# scripts for it in no time.
 We are excited to show you what .NET has to offer to you when making games. .NET is also part of [Microsoft Game Stack](https://developer.microsoft.com/apps/games?WT.mc_id=gamedev-blog-abhamed), a comprehensive suite of tools and services just for game development.